robid98/RestaurantSimulation/README.md

 ## Description
 The aim of this project is to make a functional Restaurant web application.
 On the backend side the project will be build as a Web API and the frontend side will be made in Angular.
+Backend architecture is a monolitch one and frontend architecture will be based on feature modules.

 </div>

 <br>

 ## Deploy
-- Azure or AWS
+- Deploy will be done when the project will be in a good state.
+For deploying AWS will be used.

 ## Authentication
 - Auth0 : https://auth0.com/ <br>
-- RestaurantSimulation.Backend is protected with Auth0.
+- `RestaurantSimulation.Backend` is protected with `Auth0`.
 You need a valid access token in order to use the Api.
 Also there are two roles in the RestaurantSimulation:<br>
-&nbsp;&nbsp;&nbsp;  1.  <b>restaurant-simulation-admin</b>  (You have full access to all features of the application) <br>
+&nbsp;&nbsp;&nbsp;  1.  `restaurant-simulation-admin`  (You have full access to all features of the application) <br>
-&nbsp;&nbsp;&nbsp;  2.  <b>restaurant-simulation-client</b> (You have access only to some features of the application)
+&nbsp;&nbsp;&nbsp;  2.  `restaurant-simulation-client` (You have access only to some features of the application)

-## RestaurantSimulation.Backend
+## RestaurantSimulation.Backend libraries/technologies used:

 - <b>CLEAN Arhitecture</br>
-- <b>CQRS - MediatR</br>
+- <b>MediatR</br>
 - <b>Entity Framework Core 6.0</br>
 - <b>SQL Server</br>
 - <b>FluentValidation</br>